 Day 6: Smögen

 After your night in or near Fjällbacka, start making your way down to Smögen.
-Now you should get ready for one of the best sights on your road trip Sweden and West Coast.
+Now you should get ready for one of the best sights on your road trip to Sweden and the West Coast.
 Smögen is one of West Sweden’s best (not so well) kept secrets and my personal favorite.
 While Smögen is mostly known for its colorful fishing huts, it’s a great place to visit especially in the summer.
 The small town grows from its 2,000 inhabitants to a whopping 30,000 in summer.

 Where to stay in Smögen

 This is definitely my top thing to do on a West Sweden road trip!
-We were quite late with booking accommodation in Smögen, but we found a really great place just 5-minute drive away from the pier – First Camp Solvik.
+We were quite late with booking accommodation in Smögen, but we found a really great place just a 5-minute drive away from the pier – First Camp Solvik.
 They have a lot of types of accommodation, but we decided to book a bungalow by water for up to 6 people.
 We had our own kitchen (and made a yummy pasta dinner that evening) and a beautiful view from the terrace.
-They are perfect to book also if you are travelling with family or friends.
+They are perfect to book also if you are traveling with family or friends.

 Day 7: Pilane & Return to Gothenburg